-Consider desferrioxamine if: serum iron concentrations >90 micromol/L; concentrations are 60-90 micromol/L and tablets are visible on the x-ray or the patient is symptomatic (nausea, vomiting, diarrhoea, abdominal pain, haematemesis, or fever); the child has significant symptoms of altered conscious state, hypotension, tachycardia, tachypnoea, or worsening symptoms irrespective of ingested dose or serum iron concentration.
-Do not wait for the iron levels to come back if the patient has altered conscious state, shock, severe acidosis (pH <7.1), or worsening symptoms.
+Consider desferrioxamine if serum iron concentrations >90 micromol/L; concentrations are 60-90 micromol/L and tablets are visible on the x-ray or the patient is symptomatic (nausea, vomiting, diarrhoea, abdominal pain, haematemesis, or fever); the child has significant symptoms of altered conscious state, hypotension, tachycardia, tachypnoea, or worsening symptoms irrespective of ingested dose or serum iron concentration.
+Do not wait for the iron levels to return if the patient has an altered conscious state, shock, severe acidosis (pH <7.1), or worsening symptoms.

-The dose 15mg/kg/hr (IV), and the rate is reduced after 4-6 hours so that the total intravenous dose does not exceed 80mg/kg/24 hours.
-Treatment in significant poisoning is usually for 12 -16 hours, but essentially until the child is asymptomatic, the anion-gap acidosis is resolved, and the serum iron concentration is <60 micromol/L. Desferrioxamine-iron complex is renally excreted so be careful if the patient develops oliguria as this can be dangerous.
+The dose is 15mg/kg/hr (IV), and the rate is reduced after 4-6 hours so that the total intravenous dose does not exceed 80mg/kg/24 hours.
+Treatment in significant poisoning is usually for 12 -16 hours, but essentially until the child is asymptomatic, the anion-gap acidosis is resolved, and the serum iron concentration is <60 micromol/L. Desferrioxamine-iron complex is renally excreted, so be careful if the patient develops oliguria, as this can be dangerous

 Specific toxins – essential oils

 Asymptomatic children with likely small ingestions do not usually require investigation.
-If there are signs of aspiration pneumonitis then a chest x-ray and blood gas would be helpful.
-Do U+Es and LFTs in patient with significant symptoms or a large ingestion.
+If there are signs of aspiration pneumonitis, a chest x-ray and blood gas would be helpful.
+Do U+Es and LFTs in patients with significant symptoms or large ingestion?

-A pneumonitis is managed supportively and prophylactic antibiotics are not indicated unless there is objective evidence of bacterial infection.
-Charcoal is contraindicated due to risk of aspiration so do not give this.
+A pneumonitis is managed supportively, and prophylactic antibiotics are not indicated unless there is objective evidence of bacterial infection.
+Charcoal is contraindicated due to the risk of aspiration, so do not give this.
 NAC can be considered for significant clove oil poisoning.

 What should you do when you don’t know what they’ve taken?

-As I mentioned above, it is a very frequent occurrence that the family is unsure about exactly what has been taken and how much.
-Be sensible and get a realistic assessment of the worst case scenario regarding the volume/nature of the ingestion.
+As I mentioned above, it is a frequent occurrence that the family is unsure about exactly what has been taken and how much.
+Be sensible and get a realistic assessment of the worst-case scenario regarding the volume/nature of the ingestion.

 If in doubt, observe for 12 hours minimum.
-Monitor the obs and neurology during that time, and if there are any unusual obs then do cardiac monitoring.
-Get IV access only there are signs of toxicity.
+Monitor the obs and neurology during that time, and if there are any unusual obs, then do cardiac monitoring.
+Get IV access only if there are signs of toxicity.
 Do a BSL and ECG initially as a baseline.

 Use common sense, and don’t discharge the child in the middle of the night if there is uncertainty.

-Safeguarding is a crucial part of paeds tox – and it is easily overlooked.
+Safeguarding is a crucial part of paeds tox – and is easily overlooked.

-Consider the developmental stage and height of the child – were the medications/substances kept appropriately out of reach or were they left lying in accessible place.
+Consider the developmental stage and height of the child – were the medications/substances kept appropriately out of reach, or were they left lying in an accessible place?

-Consider FII if the story doesn’t seem to quite fit (although this is a difficult diagnosis to make).
+Consider fabricated or induced illness if the story doesn’t seem to fit (although this is a difficult diagnosis to make).

-Place priority on safe storage of medications and involve the safeguarding teams where appropriate.
-In August 2012 the Medicines and Healthcare Products Regulatory Agency (MHRA) introduced the Human Medicines Regulation that stated only those medications containing aspirin, paracetamol and greater than 24mg of elemental iron must be legally placed on the market in packaging that has been shown to be child resistant.
-Child resistant containers do have a role to play in the prevention of accidental poisoning but the priority is for families to ensure safe storage.
+Place priority on the safe storage of medications and involve the safeguarding teams where appropriate.
+In August 2012, the Medicines and Healthcare Products Regulatory Agency (MHRA) introduced the Human Medicines Regulation that stated only those medications containing aspirin, paracetamol, and greater than 24mg of elemental iron must be legally placed on the market in packaging that has been shown to be child resistant.
+Child-resistant containers do have a role to play in preventing accidental poisoning, but the priority is for families to ensure safe storage.

 Grandma sent through pictures of all the medications in her bag.
-There were no ‘one pill kills’ and it was mainly vitamin supplements.
-On reflection grandma didn’t think anything was missing.
-Matthew remained well in the department and was asymptomatic so was discharged.
+There were no ‘one pill kills’, and it was mainly vitamin supplements.
+On reflection, Grandma didn’t think anything was missing.
+Matthew remained well in the department and was asymptomatic, so he was discharged.